DiamondLightSource/synchweb-devel-env/README.md

 * Install vagrant, virtualbox and ansible on your host (e.g. apt install ansible vagrant virtualbox-qt)
 * Decide which OS you want centos or debian (centos is recommended and used more often)
 * cd into the dir (e.g. vagrant/centos)
-* Run "vagrant up synchweb" for web stack.
-* If you want to test CAS for authentication Run "vagrant up" and wait for both CAS and SynchWeb machines to start
+* The default setup uses CAS VM for authentication.
+Run "vagrant up" and wait for both CAS and SynchWeb machines to start
-* This should download the relevant box and provision the machine(s)
+* If you just want the web stack, run "vagrant up synchweb".
+(See authentication notes below.)
 * Try using a web browser on https://192.168.33.10 to see the Synchweb pages
 * If you want to edit the source code from the host, uncomment the Vagrant file line  'lamp.vm.synced_folder "src/", "/var/www/sites/"'.
 The SynchWeb source code will be synchronized to src sub directory (e.g. centos/src).

 ### Authentication
 * Authentication types supported: dummy and cas.
-* Dummy authentication should be used in the standalone case, CAS works as well but requires both VMs.
+* Dummy authentication should be used in the standalone case (synchweb vm only)
+* SynchWeb can work with CAS but requires the cas VMs to run up as well.
 * To change the authentication type, before running vagrant up, edit the template file playbooks/roles/synchweb/vars/main.yml
+* To add users to cas, edit the playbooks/roles/cas/files/apereo-cas/etc/cas/config/users.txt file (username::password)
+* The user will still need permissions to see sessions in ISPyB so some editing of the ispyb database will be required.
 * LDAP is also supported in SynchWeb if you want to test integration with a directory server (see below)
 * The CAS auth needs some work.
 At the moment it relies on a patched source file CAS.php to explicitly set the CAS certificate.
 The synchweb auth_host variable should match the cas role sitename.